Bulimia Nervosa

 Low self-esteem, perfectionism, and negative body image can contribute to the development of Bulimia Nervosa.

-Treatment for Bulimia Nervosa
+What Are the Treatment Methods for Bulimia Nervosa?

 Bulimia Nervosa is a serious condition that requires professional treatment.
 Treatment may involve a combination of therapy, medication, and nutritional counseling.
 The goals of treatment for Bulimia Nervosa are to help individuals learn to: